pgjbz/rust-irc-twitch/README.md

 # Loco Twitch (WIP)

-Loco Twitch is a ISynchronousRC with focus on Twitch IRC chat.
+Loco Twitch is a Synchronous IRC client with focus on Twitch IRC chat.

 Usage: